jgodson/homelab/docker/home-assistant/README.md

 ### To get running

-Create the required directories to store data for ollama and openwebui.
+Create the required directories to store data for homeassistant.

-`mkdir home-assistant`
+`mkdir homeassistant`

+Change the influxdb config in the [configuration file](./configuration.yaml) to point to the correct host (if it's changed), then add the org id and the token where it says `<REPLACE_ME>` in the docker compose file.

 This assumes you have ssh access.
 Otherwise you can also copy & paste the docker compose file in a text editor, etc.

-`scp -r ./docker-compose.yml $USER@$IP_ADDR:~/`
+`scp -r ./docker-compose.yml configuration.yaml $USER@$IP_ADDR:~/homeassistant`

-Change the influxdb config to point to the correct host, add the org id, and the token where it says `<REPLACE_ME>` in the docker compose file.
+**DNS Configuration**
+- Configure system DNS to use 192.168.1.253 in `/etc/systemd/resolved.conf`:
+    ```
+    [Resolve]
+    DNS=192.168.1.253
+    Domains=~home.jasongodson.com
+    FallbackDNS=1.1.1.1
+    ```
+- Restart systemd-resolved: `sudo systemctl restart systemd-resolved`

 Start the services.

 `docker compose up -d`

+You should now be able to login at https://ha.home.jasongodson.com